-- Federal Income Taxation (first-year statutory or upper class course) (3)
+- Federal Income Taxation (first-year statutory or upper division course) (3)

 - Federal Income Taxation of Corporations & Partnerships (4)